 Stickers and a Sign for Your Yard

-Your home security system comes with many brightly colored signs that advertise them, and they’re your first line of defense.
+Your home security system has many brightly colored signs that advertise them; they’re your first line of defense.
 There are a lot of burglars who won’t even try to break in when they see them.
 Joe Kuhns, a professor in the Department of Criminal Justice and Criminology at UNC Charlotte, studied burglars in prison to determine what makes them want to break in and what makes them not want to break in.
 “Burglars told us that if they saw signs of an alarm system, such as a sign or a visible camera, they would leave and go somewhere else.”, Kuhns says.

 Advantages of Using a Security System